Using localStorage to Track Soft Prompt Interactions

 • GDPR/CCPA Compliance Gating: Wrap all localStorage writes inside a consent-manager callback.
 Do not persist prompt state until a lawful basis for processing is established.
 If consent is pending, route state to the in-memory fallback.

 • Race Condition Mitigation: Use optimistic UI updates with eventual consistency.
-When multiple tabs mutate state simultaneously, the storage event listener ensures the latest payload wins.
-Implement a monotonic counter or timestamp comparison to resolve conflicts.
+When multiple tabs mutate state simultaneously, the storage event listener ensures the latest payload is reflected.

-• Service Worker Sync Conflicts: Avoid reading localStorage directly inside service workers.
-Instead, use postMessage to relay state from the main thread, or rely on BroadcastChannel for reliable worker-to-window communication.
+• Service Worker Sync Conflicts: localStorage is not accessible inside service workers.
+Use postMessage to relay state from the main thread, or use BroadcastChannel for reliable worker-to-window communication.

 Debugging Workflow & Validation Checklist